 My sweet little girl.
-This photo was taken in the NICU on July 23, 1982.
-It was the first time I saw my baby and the only photo I have of her.
-She was whisked out of the delivery room almost immediately after her birth and I did not get to hold her or see her or even hear her cry.
+This photo was taken in the NICU on July 23, 1982—the first time I saw my baby, and the only photo I have of her.
+Immediately after her birth, she was whisked out of the delivery room.
+I never got to hold her, see her, or even hear her cry.

-Emily lived for eighteen hours and thirty-one minutes.
-A lifetime.
+Emily lived for eighteen hours and thirty-one minutes—a lifetime in my heart.

-She was born in the night and lived to see the sunrise.
-She was held by her parents and her grandma.
-She was baptized.
-She was loved.
+Born in the night, Emily Anne Elizabeth lived to see the sunrise.
+During those precious hours, she was held by her parents and her grandma.
+She was baptized, and above all else, she was deeply loved.

-She was so many things, just none of them long enough.
+My daughter embodied so many things, though none of them lasted long enough.

 Emily was a Trisomy 13 baby, which is always fatal.
-Most Trisomy 13 pregnancies are miscarried.
+Textbooks explain that most Trisomy 13 pregnancies end in miscarriage.

 If she had lived, Emily may have been blind and deaf.
-She also had severe brain issues, hydrocephalus (a large head because of fluid on the brain), and also microcephaly (a small and underdeveloped brain).
+She also faced severe brain issues, hydrocephalus (a large head caused by fluid on the brain), and microcephaly (a small and underdeveloped brain).

-She is always near and dear to my heart and never forgotten.
+She is always near and dear to my heart—and she will never be forgotten.

 when Emily died